-Since we’re talking about something that is built by the people who work in the same environment during a longer period, the thing that makes team culture important is that it affects everything, both socially and economically.
 Employees spend at least eight hours together in the same four walls and they are the ones who make the product of your business.
-If they’re not communicating with each other in the right way and if they’re not satisfied with the atmosphere, the overall employee performance will decline.
+If people are not communicating with each other in the right way, the overall employee performance will decline.

 What Makes a Good Culture?

 When the communication among employees is on the right level, when there’s a healthy competition, and when your teams show good qualities, that’s when you’ll know that your employees are compatible for one another.
 Some other indicators are showing support, knowledge, having mutual respect, and patience.
 People who work in a healthy environment show confidence and like to take challenges.